Shooting an Elephant: Questions and Answers – Exploring Orwell's Masterpiece

 7. How does the essay's narrative structure contribute to its impact?

 The essay's narrative structure is masterfully crafted.
 It starts with a seemingly simple anecdote but gradually unfolds to reveal deeper layers of meaning.
 The chronological recounting of events allows the reader to witness Orwell's internal struggle and the gradual escalation of the situation.
-This structure intensifies the impact of the narrative by emphasizing the psychological pressure Orwell experiences.
-The concluding reflections provide a poignant analysis of the entire event, highlighting the profound impact of the experience on Orwell's understanding of imperialism and his own complicity within it.
+Consider this: this structure intensifies the impact of the narrative by emphasizing the psychological pressure Orwell experiences.
+The concluding reflections provide a poignant analysis of the entire event, highlighting the profound impact of the experience on Orwell's understanding of imperialism and his own complicity within it Worth keeping that in mind..

 8. What is the significance of the essay's title?